P1G30N17/newbury-40K-league-2/README.md

 ### Validator Testing

 - Python
-  - A few errors were found and some warnings were noted when passing through the official [(CI Python Linter](https://pep8ci.herokuapp.com/)
-    -
+  - All my python files were passed through [CI Python Linter](https://pep8ci.herokuapp.com/) and all errors and warnings were adressed.

 ### Unfixed Bugs